Cotalker/documentation/docs/documentation/admin/workflows/settings_panels/workflow_create_edit.md

 <div className="col col--5">Adds a collection that is used to filter, group, or sort the tasks in the task view.</div>
 <div className="col col--4"><em>

-**Note**: The added [collections with their respective addtional fields](/docs/documentation/admin/database/admin_collections#additional-fields) can indicate things like task priority, corresponding company department, or [permissions for unassociated users](/docs/documentation/api/tasks#patch-taskgroup-permissions).
+**Note**: The added [collections with their respective additional fields](/docs/documentation/admin/database/admin_collections#additional-fields) can indicate things like task priority, corresponding company department, or [permissions for unassociated users](/docs/documentation/api/tasks#patch-taskgroup-permissions).

 </em></div>
 </div>